Safdie brothers

-Joshua Safdie (born April 3, 1984) and Benjamin Safdie (born February 24, 1986) are independent American filmmakers and actors based in New York City, who frequently collaborate on their films.
-They are best known for writing and directing the crime thriller films Good Time (2017) starring Robert Pattinson and Uncut Gems (2019) starring Adam Sandler.
+Joshua Henry Safdie (born April 3, 1984) and Benjamin Safdie (born February 24, 1986) are American filmmakers and actors based in New York City, who frequently collaborate on their films.
+They are best known for writing and directing the crime thriller films Good Time (2017), starring Robert Pattinson, and Uncut Gems (2019), starring Adam Sandler.

 In addition to writing and directing, both Josh and Benny serve in a variety of key positions including acting, editing, shooting, mixing sound, and producing their films.
 They have also frequently collaborated with Ronald Bronstein, who has co-written and edited all of their narrative features beginning with the 2009 film Daddy Longlegs.
-Other recurring collaborators include composer Oneohtrix Point Never, cinematographer Sean Price Williams and production designer Sam Lisenco.
+Other recurring collaborators include composer Oneohtrix Point Never, cinematographer Sean Price Williams, and production designer Sam Lisenco.

 Early life

 The Safdie brothers were raised in New York, the children of Amy and Alberto Safdie.
 They spent their childhood living between their father in Queens and their mother and stepfather in Manhattan.
 The Safdie brothers are Jewish.
 Their father, who is a Sephardic Jew of Syrian-Jewish descent, was raised in France and in Italy.
 Their mother is an Ashkenazi Jew of Russian-Jewish descent.